BenniN/CourseworkSEM/use-cases/use-case-2.md

 ### Preconditions

 If required, a continent or region must be declared.
-Database contains data on population for the whole world.
+The database must contain all of the countries in the world, with their associated continent and region.

-### Success End Condition
+### A successful end condition

-A report on all countries has been produced.
+A report that shows all of the countries for a specified region/continent or the entire world is produced.

-### Failed End Condition
+### A failed end condition

 No report is produced.
+An inaccurate report is produced.
+The program crashes.

 ### Primary Actor